Vikash-8090-Yadav/Solidity-Pathshala/Study_Material/Solidity_Advance/Abstract contracts/readme.md

 ![after funk](https://user-images.githubusercontent.com/95535448/188609756-6c63ca62-74dc-43f7-b83f-da2fa63e4456.png)

-Now, we are using a function which does not have any implementation in the parent contract , lets to compile it.
+Now, we are using a function which does not have any implementation in the parent contract , lets  compile it.

-Aftwe compiling we will notice three major erros:-
+After compiling we will notice three major errors:-

 5) Error 1:-